 Are you trying to ensure your family is eating healthy?
 A meal plan is the best way to plan your meals and keep everything as healthy as possible.
-Many people can attest to the fact that healthy meals can seem way more expensive to make than regular meals.
+Many people can attest to the fact that healthy, fresh meals can seem way more expensive to make than their not as healthy counterparts.
 Today, I’d love to show you how to make an inexpensive healthy meal plan.

 How to Make an Inexpensive Healthy Meal Plan